nightx1x/password-manager/README.md

 ``delete [name]`` delete	Delete an entry by title ``list``  list	List all stored titles
 ``generate [name]``	Generate and save a strong random password

+## 🔒 Security
+- AES encryption is used to secure the storage file.
+- Never share your encryption key.
+- Store the key securely (e.g., environment variables or password vault).